Thesis with creative outputs

 All theses must be presented as a unified whole and address a significant research question.

-The creative work may take a variety of forms including:
+The creative output may take a variety of forms including:

 • other new media technologies and modes of presentation.

-If the creative work is not in writing it must be comprehensively documented.
-The work itself, or the documentation must be submitted with the dissertation through the Thesis Examination System (TES).
-If your thesis file consists of multiple files, upload the main file as part of the thesis submission process and upload the additional files via a cloud storage platform.
-Then add the shared link to TES as part of your submission.
+If the creative output is not in writing it must be comprehensively documented.
+The output itself, or the documentation must be submitted with the dissertation through the Thesis Examination System (TES).

-The dissertation and documentation of the work (where needed) must adhere to the Preparation of Graduate Research Theses Rules.
-You must include a description of the form and presentation of the creative work in the Abstract and in your Preface, note the relative weighting of the creative work and dissertation.
+The dissertation and documentation of the output (where needed) must adhere to the Preparation of Graduate Research Theses Process.
+You must include a description of the form and presentation of the creative output in the abstract and specify the approved relative weighting on your declaration page.

-The combined volume of work of the creative works and dissertation for a doctoral thesis would be equivalent to approximately 80,000 -100,000 words.
-For a masters degree, the combined volume of work would be equivalent to approximately 40,000-50,000 words.
+The combined volume including the creative output and dissertation for a doctoral thesis would be equivalent to approximately 80,000 to 100,000 words.
+For a masters degree, the combined volume would be equivalent to approximately 40,000 to 50,000 words.

-Any thesis that exceeds the maximum limit requires permission to proceed to examination, which must be sought via the Graduate Research Examinations Office prior to submission.
+Any thesis that exceeds the maximum limit requires permission to proceed to examination, which must be sought via the Examinations Office prior to submission.

-The dissertation is required to do more than simply describe the creative work and how it was undertaken.
+The dissertation is required to do more than simply describe the creative output and how it was undertaken.

 The dissertation must: